RubyMetric/rbenv-for-windows/README.md

 # see share/mirros.ps1
 # I have pre-defined a mirror for you guys
+# Note, this must be placed before 'init'
 $env:RBENV_USE_MIRROR = "CN"  # For Chinese users
 ```